aperkaz/yarn-workspaces-electron/README.md

 There are great benefits to having a decoupled architecture.
 It is often easier to reason about and modify parts of it without impacting the other parts of the system, as long as the interaction contract between the modules it kept (API).

-Since the `frontend` and `backend` are separated modules, `shares` enables sharing code between them.
-This allows to define the frontend and backend async event passing APIs in one place, and evolve the modules separatedly.
+Since the `frontend` and `electron-backend` are separated modules, `shares` enables sharing code between them.
+This allows to define the frontend and electron-backend async event passing APIs in one place, and evolve the modules separatedly.

 Main features:

 - Full TypeScript support
-- Enable code sharing between `fronted` and `backend`
+- Enable code sharing between `fronted` and `electron-backend`

 ## Communication

-The communication between the `frontend` and `backend` modules is done by [node-ipc](https://github.com/RIAEvangelist/node-ipc), following the blueprint proposed in [this great post](https://archive.jlongster.com/secret-of-good-electron-apps).
+The communication between the `frontend` and `electron-backend` modules is done by [node-ipc](https://github.com/RIAEvangelist/node-ipc), following the blueprint proposed in [this great post](https://archive.jlongster.com/secret-of-good-electron-apps).

 <!-- TODONOW: add more -->